orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 Note that the type is `SECRET_NAME`.

-In this call, we are give the application `orkes-workers` `READ` access to our `post_office_username` secret.
+In this call, we give the application `orkes-workers` `READ` access to our `post_office_username` secret.
 </TabItem>
 <TabItem value="orkes">

-The Orkes Dashboard, navigate to the "Applications" menu.
-Choose the application you wish to add the secret to, and choose `add permission`:
+In the Orkes Dashboard, navigate to the "Applications" menu.
+Choose the application you wish to add the secret to and choose `add permission`:

 <p align="center"><img src="/content/img/add_secret.jpg" alt="adding a secret via UI" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-In the image above, we area adding the secret `GH_KEY` to our application (with `READ` access.).
+In the image above, we are adding the secret `GH_KEY` to our application (with `READ` access.).
 Click the `Add Permission` button, and the secret will be added.

 </TabItem>
 </Tabs>